-Processor Complex's System Console z/VM Primary System Console Console for Production System's Virtual Machine Production System's Console Console for Service Virtual Machines Hardware Frame z/VM Messages 1 z/VM Logo Production System Messages z/VM Logo Drained Messages 2 3 4 5 1 Drain the red 1 Drain the real unit record devices attached to the z/VM system by entering: 2 Wait until C l of the devices are drain ned, or enter: e devices are drained 3 Contact the operator(s) of any other systems that share DASD with your production system.
+Processor Complex's System Console z/VM Primary System Console Console for Production System's Virtual Machine Production System's Console Console for Service Virtual Machines Hardware Frame z/VM Messages 1 z/VM Logo Production System Messages z/VM Logo Drained Messages 2 3 4 5 1 Drain the re 1 Drain the real unit record devices attached to the z/VM system by entering: 2 Wait until C query u CP informs you that all l of the devices are drain ned, or enter: until all of the e devices are drained 3 Contact the production s 3 Contact the operator(s) of any other systems that share DASD with your production system.
 Make sure the shutdown will not disrupt their operation.
 4 Destage 3990 storage controls with cache and NVS, if hardware service is to be performed after shutdown.
 5 Shutdown th 5 Shutdown the z/VM system by entering: shutdow 'n